Grants Awarded in NSW

 The Blue Mountains Science Hub will present Gondwana Garden, a unique event planned for the Blue Mountains Botanic Gardens at Mt Tomah.
 Comprising more than ten presenting partners including expert scientists and educators from the Botanic Gardens, the University of Wollongong and Taronga Zoo, community members attending this entertaining and educational event will get a chance to enjoy science shows, mini-workshops, hands-on activities, demonstrations, talks, walks and more.

-During National Science Week, the Cowra-Cabonne Science Hub will join forces with Orange and Bathurst Councils to present Sounds Like Science a live discussion session with local experts talking about their work.
+During National Science Week, the Orange-Cowra-Cabonne Science Hub will join forces with Orange, Cowra and Cabonne Councils to present Sounds Like Science a live discussion session with local experts talking about their work.
 Led by local arts organisation The CORRIDOR project in partnership with Canowindra’s Age of Fishes Museum and Oxley Wine Bar, Sounds Like Science will also create a series of podcasts that profile five STEM professionals who will discuss the impact of science and technology on the community.
 It is anticipated that the Sounds like Science will be available via local media platforms including ABC Open, local radio, newspapers and social media outlets.

 Hunter Innovation and Science Hub